I Wish I Knew More About...

 Then add some salt and pepper.

-↪️ And after that, put on the list the things that are "nice to have" for you as a software tester professional, the ones that are the most searched by the technology marketers.
+↪️ And after that, put on the list the things that are "nice to have" for you as a software tester professional, the ones that are the most searched by technology marketers.

 Our learning curve and professional growth are in our hands.
-Picking everything or nothing to be learned is not an option, that's why I consider being crucial to pick wisely your own battler.
-Pick wisely the things you would like to learn and to master.
+Picking everything or nothing to be learned is not an option, that's why I consider being crucial to pick your own battler.
+Pick wisely the things you would like to learn and master.

 Big kudos to Bloggers Club from Ministry of Testing for inspiring me to write this blog post.